goauthentik/authentik/website/docs/user-group/user/user_basic_operations.md

 ### Reset the password for the user

-As an Admin, you can simply reset the passwrod for the user.
+As an Admin, you can simply reset the password for the user.

 1. In the Admin interface, navigate to **Directory > Users** to display all users.